 - Mix everything except the egg and taste.
 Once satisfied with the seasoning, add the egg and mix.

-- Day Two: Mix ricotta cheese filling.
+- Mix ricotta cheese filling.

 - Heat sauce, slice cold meatballs